Our work: on the ground

 By starting with people’s needs, we can develop solutions most likely to succeed in the long term.
 We train people how to maintain and manage their community’s services, and use locally sourced parts to ensure everything can be repaired and replaced easily in the future.

 We also conduct studies that judge the progress of services later down the line.
 These help us continually work to improve the sustainability of the services we and our partners deliver.
-You can visit our Annual reports page to read the results.
+The results of these studies are published in our annual reports.

-While we cannot be everywhere we would like to help, our international advocacy work aims to change water and sanitation policies globally, even in regions where we don’t have a physical presence.
+While we can't be everywhere we would like to help, our international advocacy work aims to change water and sanitation policies globally, even in regions where we don’t have a physical presence.

 However, there are many other agencies with different ways of working that might be able to help.
-We recommend visiting www.developmentaid.org, www.wango.org or other similar NGO directory sites to find out more.
+We recommend visiting developmentaid.org, wango.org or other similar NGO directory sites to find out more.

 Because we are a development organisation, specialising in long-term solutions, we are not set up to respond to emergency situations.
 However, if an emergency occurs in a region where we are already working, we will assist relief efforts in whatever way we can.